Executive Vice-President

 Siobhán Vipond

-Siobhán was a member of the 2015 Governor General’s Canadian Leadership Conference and sits on the Executive Committee for the 2022 Conference.
-She is also an alum of the fourth cohort of the National Labor Leadership Initiative (NLLI) through The Worker Institute at Cornell.
+She was a member of the 2015 Governor General’s Canadian Leadership Conference and of the National Labor Leadership Initiative (NLLI) through The Worker Institute at Cornell.

-Prior to her election to the CLC, Siobhán served four elected terms as Secretary-Treasurer of the Alberta Federation of Labour.
-She is a proud member of the International Alliance of Theatrical Stage Employees (IATSE).
+Before her election to the CLC, Siobhán served four terms as Secretary-Treasurer of the Alberta Federation of Labour, a role that further honed her skills in managing the complexities of labour organizing and finance.
+She is also a proud member of the International Alliance of Theatrical Stage Employees (IATSE).